It was 165 years ago that Expo 1855 Paris, France's first World Expo, drew to a close. Here are some interesting facts about this singular event:

 1. The first World Expo in Paris

-On a cold and rainy day on 15 May 1855, Parisians gathered around the Palais de l’Industrie, a newly constructed building on the Champs-Élysées, to get a glimpse of France’s first World Expo, being inaugurated by Emperor Napoleon III and his wife Eugénie.
+On 15 December 1855, a magnificient awards ceremony concluding in a concert conducted by Berlioz marked the closing of Expo 1855 Paris, France's first World Expo.
 The Expo, which was dedicated to agriculture, industry, and fine arts, received 5,162,330 visitors during the span of six months – one of whom was Queen Victoria, the first English monarch to visit the French capital since Henry VI’s coronation in 1431 - and hosted 27 participating countries.

 2. A vast palace to showcase industrial achievements